rhofvendahl/movie-finder-ui/README.md

 #### By Russell Hofvendahl and Sarthak Agrawal

 ## About
-This is the Movie Finder UI repository.
+This is the Movie Finder UI repository, currently deployed at: https://movie-finder-ui.herokuapp.com/

+For the Movie Finder API, checkout: https://github.com/rhofvendahl/movie-finder-api/

 ## Setup
 1. Clone this repo and navigate to the root directory.